 Finally, after an August 21, 2013 attack in a Damascus suburb killed hundreds and possibly more than a 1,000 people, the president began to prepare for a U.S. military strike.
 This was no September surprise.
 Obama gave plenty of notification that an attack was in the offing.
 Then he decided to go to Congress for a mandate.
 It was certainly reassuring that an executive was seeking legislative approval, but this was the same Congress that had tied every one of the president’s legislative initiatives into tight knots.
 Reluctance thy name is Obama.

 The president had good reason to be reluctant.
-Even if American bombers had managed to locate all the chemical weapons stockpiles, the strikes would have opposed military intervention and supported what would emerge as the diplomatic alternative: a Russian proposal to disarm Syria of its chemical weapons.
+Even if American bombers had managed to locate all the chemical weapons stockpiles, the strikes would have endangered civilian populations and bumped up the conflict to an even greater level of ferocity.
+Moreover, a large majority of Americans opposed military intervention and supported what would emerge as the diplomatic alternative: a Russian proposal to disarm Syria of its chemical weapons.
 The Syrian government has fully cooperated so far with the UN agency tasked with supervising the process.

 In many ways, this is a remarkable outcome.
 Public skepticism, congressional resistance, and presidential reluctance have all combined to stay the Pentagon’s hand, at least for the time being.
 This is an extraordinarily important precedent that could radically change America’s leap-before-you-look approach to overseas interventions.
 America the bold militarist under George W. Bush became America the stealth militarist during Obama’s first term (typified by his drone policy), and now may well morph into America the accidental diplomat in Obama’s second term.

 Before we start sipping the bubbly, however, we have to face some unpleasant realities.